-- Upon completion of the Pole Replacement, stabilize all project related disturbed soils to return the area to pre-project condition which may include pavement, concrete, gravel/rock, landscaping, soil cover, seeding, or agricultural conditions. - Cover disturbed soil areas with a combination of temporary and permanent vegetative stabilization. - Soil stabilization may be in the form of Erosion Control Blankets (EC-7), Straw Mulch (EC-6), Hydraulic Mulch (EC-3), and/or Hydroseed (EC-4). - Install biodegradable fiber rolls and blankets to protect against any transport of sediment offsite or to environmentally sensitive areas. - Some projects require stabilization on non-PG&E property.
-In some cases the landowner may request that PG&E does not re-stabilize the soil disturbance.
+- Upon completion of sawcutting, grinding, and/or paving, stabilize all project related disturbed soil to return the area to pre-project condition which may include gravel/rock, landscaping, soil cover, seeding, or agricultural conditions. - Cover disturbed soil areas with a combination of temporary and permanent vegetative stabilization. - Soil stabilization may be in the form of Erosion Control Blankets (EC-7), Straw Mulch (EC-6), or Hydraulic Mulch (EC-3) along with Hydroseed (EC-4) or hand spread seed. - Install biodegradable fiber rolls and blankets to protect against any transport of sediment offsite or to environmentally sensitive areas. - Some projects require stabilization on non-PG&E property.
+In some cases the landowner may request that PG&E does not re-stabilize the disturbed soil.
 In an effort to avoid conflicts with landowners, property specific agreements can be established.
 These agreements will be coordinated by the PG&E Land Agent.

-- Sawcutting, Grinding, and Paving A-ESCP

 - EC-3 Hydraulic Mulch

 - EC-4 Hydroseed

 - EC-6 Straw Mulch

 - EC-7 Erosion Control Blankets

 - EC-16 Non-Vegetative Stabilization

 - TC-2 Stabilized Construction Roadway